Battle of Caporetto: Battle

 The Italian 2nd Army commander Luigi Capello was bedridden with fever.
-Recognizing that his forces were ill-prepared for this attack and were being routed, Capello requested permission to withdraw to the Tagliamento.
+Recognizing that his forces were ill-prepared for this attack and were being routed, Capello requested permission to withdraw to the Tagliamento River.
 Cadorna, who believed the Italian force could regroup and hold out, denied the request.
 Finally, on 30 October 1917, Cadorna ordered the majority of the Italian force to retreat to the other side of the Tagliamento.
 It took the Italians four full days to cross the river, and by this time the German and Austro-Hungarian armies were on their heels, ambushing the defenders whenever they could.
 These ambushes would become known as the Battle of Pozzuolo.
-Eventually, the retreating Italian soldiers were able to break through the Austro-German encirclement and retreat to the Tagliamento River.
-Then, on 2 November, after Captain Emil Redl's 4th Battalion of the 4th Bosnian Infantry Regiment attack, the 55th Infantry Division (Austria-Hungary) established a bridgehead across the Tagliamento River.
+Eventually, the retreating Italian soldiers were able to break through the Austro-German encirclement and retreat to the Tagliamento.
+Then, on 2 November, after an attack by Captain Emil Redl's 4th Battalion of the 4th Bosnian Infantry Regiment, the 55th Infantry Division (Austria-Hungary) established a bridgehead across the Tagliamento River.
 About this time, however, the rapid success of the attack caught up with them.
 The German and Austro-Hungarian supply lines were stretched to the breaking point and unable to launch another attack to isolate a part of the Italian army against the Adriatic.
 Cadorna was able to retreat further and by 10 November had established a position on the Piave River and Monte Grappa.

 Even before the battle, Germany was struggling to feed and supply its armies in the field.
 Erwin Rommel, who as a junior officer won the Pour le Mérite for his accomplishments in the battle, often bemoaned the demands placed upon his "poorly fed troops".
 The Allied blockade of the German Empire, which the Kaiserliche Marine had been unable to break, had led to food shortages and widespread malnutrition in Germany and the Central Powers in general.
 The inadequate provisioning, as well as the grueling night marches preliminary to the Battle of Caporetto, took a toll on the German and Austro-Hungarian forces.
 Despite these logistical problems, the initial assault was extremely successful.
 However, as the area controlled by the combined Central Powers forces expanded, an already limited logistical capacity was overstrained.
-By the time the attack reached the Piave, the soldiers of the Central Powers were running low on supplies and were feeling the effects of exhaustion.
+They had advanced more than 100 km in the direction of Venice, but by the time they reached the Piave, the soldiers of the Central Powers were running low on supplies and were feeling the effects of exhaustion.
 As the Italians began to counter the pressure put on them, the German forces lost momentum and were once again caught up in another round of attrition warfare.